 Compatibility refers to how well a new building 'fits in' with neighbouring buildings.
 Often low-rise, multiple dwellings are located on transition sites, and between low-density and higher-density areas.
-Developing such sites requires careful consideration regarding site planning and building massing, including the height and setbacks from adjacent developments.
+Developing such sites requires careful consideration regarding site planning and building massing, including the height and setbacks from the street and adjacent developments.
 These compatibility guidelines are focused on ensuring that new buildings respect the established patterns of development in a neighbourhood, while minimizing shadowing and overlook onto adjacent properties.

 The significance of achieving compatibility may vary in each area of the city.
-In existing neighbourhoods with a consistent and desirable character, new development should simply add to the existing condition.
-Setbacks, heights and the scale of new buildings should reflect the pattern of neighbouring buildings and lots.
+In existing neighbourhoods with a consistent and desirable character, new development should simply reinforce the existing condition, i.e., setbacks, heights and the scale of new buildings should reflect the pattern of neighbouring buildings and lots.